 - Use Other Toppings – Feel free to garnish with whatever toppings you think sound good.
 I love pico de gallo, a sprinkle of fresh cilantro, and a drizzle of Mexican crema, but you could also do diced avocado, your favorite hot sauce, diced tomatoes, black beans, salsa, you name it.

 If you have leftovers after making chicken chilaquiles with eggs, then it is your lucky day!
 While they are best served immediately, they do still save and reheat well enough.
+If you have leftover taco meat I have a huge list of taco meat leftover ideas.

 To save leftovers, separate into meal sized portions and then place in an airtight container and store: